 From the office of Eric Koch, State Senator

-I filed the bill following reports of an Indiana landlord collecting and keeping utility payments from residents instead of passing them to the complex's utility company.
+Earlier this year, there were reports of an Indiana landlord collecting and keeping utility payments from residents instead of passing them to the complex's utility company.
 The landlord accrued over $1 million in unpaid bills and water was shut off to hundreds of tenants on the property.

 Senate Enrolled Act 114, which I authored, would allow utility companies to ask courts to appoint receivers over certain landlords who have failed to pay their utility bills after collecting the payment from tenants.